The timeline control shows entries (such as objects, events, or posts) in chronological order.

 The timeline control consists of:

-- A header (optional)
+- A header (optional, but highly recommended)

 - A chronological axis

-The following features can be used optionally:
+The following optional features can be added:

 - Add entries